-I. Public oversight – Many government around the world are plagued by corruption, patronage and lack of accountability.
-This section of the toolkit outlines a number of methods that citizens and civil society organisations can use to monitor and oversee public action and seek retribution for injustices or misdeeds.
+I. Public oversight – Many governments around the world are plagued by corruption, patronage and lack of accountability.
+This section outlines a number of methods that citizens and civil society organisations can use to monitor and oversee public action and seek retribution for injustices or misdeeds.

 - Full Introduction to Public Oversight

 - Integrity Pact